 Let’s use the rectangle as an example.
-After you choose the rectangle icon (as shown in the toolbar above), click anywhere you want to begin the highlight, drag the mouse, and click a second time to complete the rectangle.
+After you choose the rectangle icon, click anywhere you want to begin the highlight, drag the mouse, and click a second time to complete the rectangle.
 You can easily move it later, so don’t worry if it isn’t perfect the first time.

 One you click the mouse a second time, the shape is complete.
 If your only goal was to highlight a portion of the chart, there’s nothing left to do, but if you want to change the color or add text, right-click on the shape and you will see this appear: